 When you're shopping, look past the price tag and examine the core features.
 A great budget coop is built with durable materials, has a thoughtful layout, and provides excellent protection from both predators and the elements.
 It should also be easy for you to clean and maintain.
 By focusing on these fundamentals, you can find a coop that not only saves you money upfront but also serves your flock well for years to come.
 Many companies offer fantastic in-stock coops that balance cost with the high-quality features your chickens deserve.

-Don't Skimp on Safety Features
+Never Compromise on Safety Features

 Your number one job as a chicken keeper is to keep your flock safe, and a coop is their primary line of defense.
 Predators are clever and persistent, so a budget coop must have solid safety features.
 Look for sturdy construction that won't easily fall apart.
 Check for secure latches on all doors and nesting box lids—a simple hook-and-eye won't stop a raccoon.
 Vents and windows should be covered with ½-inch hardware cloth, not flimsy chicken wire, which can be easily torn by predators.
 The coop should be solid enough to prevent animals from chewing or digging their way inside, providing a true sanctuary for your birds.